A World-Class Education in the Heart of Chicago

-A: In order for Columbia to issue your I-20, you must be admitted to the College and submit all of the required documents listed here.
-Once Admissions has processed your documents, you should receive your I-20 in 2 to 3 weeks.
+In order for Columbia to issue your I-20, you must be admitted to the college and submit all of the required documents.
+(See the Visa and Immigration Information section below for a list of requirements.)
+Once Admissions has processed your documents, you should receive your I-20 in two to three weeks.

-A: The ISWP program is a mandatory program for all international students.
+The ISWP program is a mandatory program for all international students.
 This program has been designed and implemented based on student feedback.
-We feel that students who take part in this program will have the best preparation to begin their studies at Columbia.
-We do understand that things come up that may be out of your control, like obtaining a VISA, or flight arrangement, but please, please try to attend this program.
+We feel that students who take part in this program have the best preparation to begin their studies at Columbia.
+We understand that things come up that may be out of your control—like flight arrangements or obtaining a visa—but we highly recommend that you attend this program.

-A: Yes.
+Yes.
 We welcome parents at ISWP and will have additional activities planned just for them.
 We do not, however, provide overnight accommodations for parents.
-If your parents are planning to attend, we have created a helpful “Where to Stay” website with suggestions for local hotels.
+If your parents are planning to attend, view our local hotel suggestions.

-A: We recommend all students to stay on campus for ISWP, but if you already have made arrangements for off campus housing or are already living in the Chicago area, please contact email@example.com for additional information.
+We recommend all students to stay on campus for ISWP, but if you already have made arrangements for off-campus housing or are already living in the Chicago area, please contact email@example.com for additional information.